Psychometric software: jMetrik

-jMetrik is a pure Java application that runs on 32-bit and 64-bit versions of Windows, Mac, and Linux operating systems. jMetrik requires Java 1.6 on the host computer.
+jMetrik is a pure Java application that runs on 32-bit and 64-bit versions of Windows, Mac, and Linux operating systems, requires Java 1.6 on the host computer.

 Iteman

 Iteman is a commercial Windows program specifically designed for classical test analysis.
-It is unique in that it produces tech reports ub Microsoft Word rather than ASCII output, with graphics, narratives, and embedded tables.
-It calculates the proportion and point biserial of each item, as well as high/low subgroup proportions, and detailed graphics of item performance.
-It also calculates typical descriptive statistics, including the mean, standard deviation, reliability, and standard error of measurement, for each domain and the overall tests.
-It is only available from Assessment Systems Corporation.
+It produces tech reports in Microsoft Word with graphics, narratives, and embedded tables.
+Iteman calculates the proportion and point biserial of each item, high/low subgroup proportions, and detailed item performance graphics.
+It also provides descriptive statistics, including the mean, standard deviation, reliability, and standard error of measurement, for each domain and the overall tests.
+Iteman is available from Assessment Systems Corporation.